anatman-org/prime/README.md

   * keep personal talk in game
   * respect the cultural boundaries that players need to respect in their own places and times
-  * no manipulation of the signal marker along the right edge subject to capabilities and capacities to decode at spaces and times
+  * no manipulation of the runing game archive signature along the right edge subject to capabilities and capacities to decode at spaces and times and physical disabilities, like essential tremors or such
+  * we try to credit all those at the mat meaning no disrespect those who were influential, but for whatever reason didn't make the mat we will add all references submitted as pull requests that can be appropriately verified